frictionlessdata/tabulator-py/CONTRIBUTING.md

 ```

 Under the hood `pylint` configured in `.pylintrc` is used.
 On this stage it's already
-installed into your environment and could be used separarely with more fine-grained control
+installed into your environment and could be used separately with more fine-grained control
 as described in documentation - https://www.pylint.org/.

 For example to check only errors: